isaajnchen/isaajnchen.github.io/_projects/1-lb-spinnerella/index.md

 {% include image-gallery.html images="competition-safety.jpg" height="350" %}
 </div>

-Safety at Competition
----
-I operated the weapon lock and hex key power switch and coordinated with the driver to prevent unwanted inputs to the weapon — a potential 10,000 RPM finger remover.

 <div style="margin-top: 10px; margin-bottom: 10px;">
-{% include image-gallery.html images="repair-1.jpg, repair-2.jpg" height="300" %}
+{% include image-gallery.html images="damaged.png, repaired.jpg" height="300" %}
 </div>d

 Repairs Under Pressure
 ---
 After suffering catastrophic damage, we reassembled the entire drivetrain in a backup frame with spare armor plates and an experimental weapon designed by one of my teammates.

+Safety at Competition
+---
+I operated the weapon lock and hex key power switch and coordinated with the driver to prevent unwanted inputs to the weapon — a potential 10,000 RPM finger remover.